Anti-racism: how to review and re-frame your curriculum

-- Make sure the staff carrying out the review are well-read on the most important issues using our anti-racist reading lists for staff.
-Give them some time to reflect on this reading and discuss it together before jumping into the review
+- Make sure staff members carrying out the review are well-read on the most important issues using our anti-racist reading lists for staff.
+Give them time to reflect on this reading and discuss it together before jumping into the review

-- Share the following free webinars with staff and give them time to watch these videos and discuss them as a group:
+- Share the following free webinars with staff and give them time to watch the videos and discuss them as a group:

 - Challenge Partners – Diversity within the Curriculum with Shalina Patel